erhant/thuffscript/README.md

 }

 #define macro MAIN() = takes(0) returns(0) {
-    // Get the function selector
+    // get the function selector
-    0x00
-    calldataload
-    0xE0
-    shr
+    0x00 calldataload 0xE0 shr

-    // Jump to the implementation of the ADD_TWO function if the calldata matches the function selector __FUNC_SIG(addTwo) eq addTwo jumpi
+    // jump to the implementation of the ADD_TWO function if the calldata matches the function selector __FUNC_SIG(addTwo) eq addTwo jumpi

     addTwo: